 Sediment deposits shall be removed and disposed of when the deposit approaches 1/2 the height of the fence or sooner.
 If required by heavy sediment loading, a second silt fence shall be installed as directed by the engineer.
-Installation of a second silt fence will normally sometimes preclude sediment cleanout or repair to the original silt fence.
+Installation of a second silt fence will sometimes preclude sediment cleanout or repair to the original silt fence.
 In such cases the damaged silt fence will be removed at project close out when other temporary BMPs are removed.

 The silt fence shall remain in place until areas that drain to the fencing are stabilized in accordance with the permit and the engineer directs that it be removed.
 Upon removal, the contractor shall remove and dispose of any excess silt accumulations, grade and dress the area to the satisfaction of the engineer, and establish vegetation on all bare areas.
-Biodegradable silt fence (such as some of the example products shown-listed below) need not be removed.
-If the engineer determines that silt fence shall remain in place for a period of time after the job is closed out, arrangements will be made by MoDOT Construction personnel for the contractor or MoDOT Maintenance personnel to remove the fence once the area is sufficiently stabilized in accordance with the permit.
+Biodegradable silt fence (such as some of the example products listed below) need not be removed.
+If the engineer determines that silt fence shall remain in place for a period of time after the job is closed out, arrangements will be made by

+MoDOT Construction personnel for the contractor or MoDOT Maintenance personnel to remove the fence once the area is sufficiently stabilized in accordance with the permit.

-The At the discretion of the engineer the following product examples or other approved BMPs may be substituted for perimeter geotextile silt fence by any of the following commercial (and in the case of compost filter berms) non-commercial products.
+At the discretion of the engineer the following product examples or other approved BMPs may be substituted for perimeter geotextile silt fence.
 These devices should be installed in accordance with manufacturer recommendations.
 In the case of the wattles, socks and log devices, if practical and possible, a cradle trench should be created to lay the product in to ensure proper contact with the ground surface.
 This may not be appropriate if installing these devices in areas with existing grass cover, such as yards, or in areas with shallow utilities or bedrock beneath; however, care should be taken to ensure flush contact with the ground surface.
 Thought should also be put into product choice based on expected longevity, as some devices listed below will decompose or break down more quickly than others, and may require replacement or multiple replacements during the life of a job.
 In general, perimeter silt fence installations should have a minimum of 9" in effective height unless site conditions warrant a higher or lower effective height.